hexydec/htmldoc/readme.md

 ## Contributing

-If you find an issue with HTMLDoc, please create an issue in the tracker.
+If you find an issue with HTMLdoc, please create an issue in the tracker.

 If you wish to fix an issues yourself, please fork the code, fix the issue, then create a pull request, and I will evaluate your submission.